 ATLA Religion. (online)

 ATLA is the premier index to journal articles, book reviews, and collections of essays in all fields of religion, with coverage from 1949 and retrospective indexing for some journal issues as far back as the nineteenth century.
 Start here if you are looking for information about American Indian religious or spiritual practices.

 Provides full text access for 200 newspapers and journals from ethnic, minority, and native press.

 Human Relations Area Files (HRAF).
-(SSHEL Microforms, Oak Street, and online)
+(HPNL, Oak Street and online)